MalmoUniversity-DA366A/calvin-arduino/documents/Setting up GoogleTest.md

 ###Step 2 Install Cygwin
 Download Cygwin from [here](https://www.cygwin.com/install.html) and run setup-x86_64.exe to install.
-Click on next untill you get to the Select package screen.
+Click on next until you get to the Select package screen.
 You need the gcc package and the make package, best way to find them is to search. gcc
 ![alt text](http://i.stack.imgur.com/wFapq.jpg "Logo Title Text 1")